Tribal Tattoo Pictures and Meanings

 - Borneon: This is the most popular form of tribal tattooing, though most Borneon tattoos are copied from those of the Kayan Kenyah and Bakatan tribes.
 These tattoos hold up well over time.
 They have bold black lines and simple coloring.
 They are less prone to fading and blurring when compared to other styles.

 - Hawaiian: Hawaiian traditional tattoos from before Western colonial influence feature a lot of geometric elements and are primarily black.
-Most common images are flowers, palm trees, the sun, stars, and ocean waves.
+The most common images are flowers, palm trees, the sun, stars, and ocean waves.

 - Maori: The aboriginal people of New Zealand once created some of the most unique tattoos in the world.
 Their style evolved from facial tattoos and are still today a sacred form of family and personal identification.
 They tell the story of a person's family, achievements, and skills.